 Datagram Networks :

 - It is connectionless service.
-There is no need of reservation of resources as there is no dedicated path for a connection session.
+There is no need for reservation of resources as there is no dedicated path for a connection session.

 - All packets are free to go to any path on any intermediate router which is decided on the go by dynamically changing routing tables on routers.